Philosophers

 In his contribution to the 1949 Schilpp memorial volume on Einstein, Niels Bohr gave us a picture of what Einstein drew on that blackboard.

-At the general discussion in Como, we all missed the presence of Einstein, but soon after, in October 1927, I had the opportunity to meet him in Brussels at the Fifth Physical Conference of the Solvay Institute, which was devoted to the theme "Electrons and Photons."Bohr is telling us that in 1927 Einstein saw instantaneous "correlations" of events widely separated ("as if actions at a distance"), which exactly describes today's perfect "nonlocal" correlations of widely separated entangled particles.
-Then in 1935, Einstein, Boris Podolsky, and Nathan Rosen proposed a thought experiment (known by their initials as EPR) to exhibit internal contradictions in the new quantum physics.
+At the general discussion in Como, we all missed the presence of Einstein, but soon after, in October 1927, I had the opportunity to meet him in Brussels at the Fifth Physical Conference of the Solvay Institute, which was devoted to the theme "Electrons and Photons."Bohr is telling us that in 1927 Einstein saw instantaneous "correlations" of events widely separated ("as if actions-at-a-distance"), which exactly describes today's perfect "nonlocal" correlations of widely separated entangled particles.
+Later. in 1935, Einstein, Boris Podolsky, and Nathan Rosen proposed a thought experiment (known by their initials as EPR) to exhibit internal contradictions in the new quantum physics.
 They hoped to show that quantum theory could not describe certain intuitive "elements of reality" and thus was either incomplete or, as they might have hoped, demonstrably incorrect.
 Einstein and his colleagues Erwin Schrödinger, Max Planck, and others hoped for a return to deterministic physics, and the elimination of mysterious quantum phenomena like superposition of states and "collapse" of the wave function.
 EPR continues to fascinate determinist philosophers of science hoping to prove that quantum indeterminacy (ontological randomness) does not exist.
 Beyond the problem of nonlocality, the EPR thought experiment introduced the problem of "nonseparability."
-This mysterious phenomenon appears to transfer something physical faster than the speed of light.
-What happens actually is merely instantaneous (simultaneous) knowledge of a distant particle's properties by measurement of a local particle that interacted with the distant particle sometime in the past.
-The 1935 EPR paper was based on an earlier question of Einstein's about two particles fired in opposite directions from a central source with equal velocities.
+In his response to the EPR paper, Schrödinger in 1935 told Einstein that his "separability principle" (Trennungsprinzip) was simply wrong.
+Schrödinger's two-particle wave function Ψ12 can not be separated into the product of single-particle wave functions Ψ1 and Ψ2.
+The two particles share some properties.
+Instantaneous (simultaneous) knowledge of a distant particle's property (position or momentum or spin) can be gained by measurement of the same property of a local particle that interacted with the distant particle sometime in the past.
+The 1935 EPR paper was based on an earlier question of Einstein's about two particles fired toward one another with equal and opposite velocities.
 He imagined them starting at t0 some distance apart and approaching one another with equal high velocities.
 Then for a short time interval from t1 to t1 + Δt the particles are in contact with one another.
 Einstein described this situation to Léon Rosenfeld in 1933.
-Shortly before he left Germany to emigrate to America, Einstein attended a lecture on quantum electrodynamics by Leon Rosenfeld.
-Keep in mind that Rosenfeld was perhaps the most dogged defender of the Copenhagen Interpretation, which maintains that a particle has no position until it is measured.
+Shortly before he left Germany to emigrate to America, Einstein attended a lecture on quantum electrodynamics by Rosenfeld.
+Keep in mind that Rosenfeld was perhaps the most dogged defender of the Copenhagen Interpretation, which maintains that a particle has no properties until it is measured.
 After the talk, Einstein asked Rosenfeld, “What do you think of this situation?”
 Suppose two particles are set in motion towards each other with the same, very large, momentum, and they interact with each other for a very short time when they pass at known positions.
 Consider now an observer who gets hold of one of the particles, far away from the region of interaction, and measures its momentum: then, from the conditions of the experiment, he will obviously be able to deduce the momentum of the other particle.
-If, however, he chooses to measure the position of the first particle, he will be able tell where the other particle is.We can diagram a simple case of Einstein’s question as follows. ![]()
+If, however, he chooses to measure the position of the first particle, he will be able tell where the other particle is.We can diagram a simple case of Einstein’s question as follows after the particles have interacted at the center, using indistinguishable electrons rather than generic particles.

 Recall that it was Einstein who discovered in 1924 the identical nature, indistinguishability, and interchangeability of some quantum particles.
 He found that identical particles are not independent, altering their quantum statistics.

-After the particles interact at t1, quantum mechanics describes them with a single two-particle wave function that is not the product of independent single-particle wave functions.
+After the particles interact at t1, quantum mechanics describes them with a single two-particle wave function Ψ12 that is not the product of independent single-particle wave functions Ψ1 and Ψ2.
 In the case of electrons, which are indistinguishable interchangeable particles, it is not proper to say electron 1 goes this way and electron 2 that way.
 (Nevertheless, it is convenient to label the particles, as we do in the illustration.)

 Einstein then asked Rosenfeld, “How can the final state of the second